likweitan/Assessing-the-Readiness-of-HEI-in-Malaysia-to-Accept-Generation-Alpha/README.md

     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 ---

+# License

+Distributed under the MIT License.
+See `LICENSE` for more information.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>